The Kavli Trust

 The Bergen International Festival is grateful for The Fritt Ord Foundation’s support.

-The purpose of Anders Sveaas' Almennyttige Fond (ASAF) is to contribute to charitable initiatives and initiatives that benefit the general public – for instance by supporting young Norwegian musicians through scholarships and loan of string instruments.
-ASAF owns a collection of string instruments that are primarily lended to up-and-coming Norwegian talent.
+The purpose of Anders Sveaas' Charitable Foundation is to contribute to charitable initiatives and initiatives that benefit the general public – for instance by supporting young Norwegian musicians through scholarships and loan of string instruments.
+The Foundation owns a collection of string instruments that are primarily lent to up-and-coming Norwegian talent.
+Often, several of these musicians can be heard in concerts as part of the festival programme.

 The Bergen International Festival invests in performers and audience alike, also in our classical programme.
-Through our concert series in composer’s homes, the festival furthers and renews the European salon concert tradition, and with support from ASAF we continue our increased focus on young musicians.
+Through our concert series in composer’s homes, the festival furthers and renews the European salon concert tradition, and with support from the Foundation we continue to welcome and programme young musicians.

-The Bergen International Festival is grateful for ASAF’s support for concerts with young performers in the homes of the great composers.
+The Bergen International Festival is grateful for the Foundation’s support for concerts with young performers in the homes of the great composers.

 The festival receives government grants from:Arts Council Norway, City of Bergen and Hordaland county.